Give us a call now for an immediate match with a local pro.

 Look for an HVAC company that employs qualified technicians with the necessary licensure and training.
 In all states, HVAC contractors need to obtain a Section 608 Technician Certification from the Environmental Protection Agency (EPA).
 This certification is mandatory for all contractors who "maintain, service, repair or dispose of equipment that could release refrigerants into the atmosphere."
 An individual must pass an exam (the type of exam depends on what kind of equipment they intend to work with) to be certified by the EPA.
 All other licensing requirements are handled at the state level.

 HVAC contractors in Ohio are licensed by the Ohio Construction Industry Licensing Board.
 To obtain a license, contractors need to have at least five years of experience, possess a minimum amount of contractor liability coverage, and pass an exam.
 Specific jurisdictions may have additional requirements.
-Reviewing feedback on Google Reviews, the Better Business Bureau (BBB), Yelp, and similar sites can aid your decision as well.
+Reviewing feedback on Google Reviews, the Better Business Bureau (BBB), Yelp, and similar sites can assist your decision as well.
 Choose a provider with great reviews and reports of positive experiences from customers.

 Always get HVAC quotes in writing before work begins.
 A thorough quote covers costs for both labor and materials.
 Ensure that you understand all terms before signing the contract.